Hilton Edwards: Career

 Edwards began his career acting with the Charles Doran Shakespeare Company in 1920 in Windsor and then joined the Old Vic in London, playing in all but two of Shakespeare's plays before leaving the company a few years later.
-Trained in music, he also sang baritone roles with the Old Vic Opera company.
+Trained in music, he also sang baritone roles with the Old Vic Opera Company.

 As an actor he played leading parts, including the title roles in Peer Gynt, Cyrano de Bergerac and Macbeth and Sheridan Whiteside in The Man Who Came To Dinner.
 On Broadway in 1966, he directed Brian Friel's Philadelphia, Here I Come! and The Loves of Cass McGuire.

 After touring with various companies in Britain and South Africa, he went to Ireland in 1927 for a season with Anew McMaster's company and met Mr. McMaster's brother-in-law, Micheál Mac Liammóir.
 As he told an interviewer once, both men wanted a theatre of their own; MacLiammóir wanted it to be in Ireland and Edwards did not care.
 I don't care about nationalism, I care about the theatre, he said.

 The Gate Theatre

 Along with his romantic partner, Micheál Mac Liammóir, Edwards co-founded the Gate Theatre in Dublin.
-He directed more than 300 plays at the Gate ranging from the works of Aeschylus and Sophocles, Goethe and Ibsen to the comedies of Shaw and Sheridan and new Irish plays, by such authors as W.B.
-Yeats, Brian Friel and MacLiammoir.
+He directed more than 300 plays at the Gate ranging from the works of Aeschylus and Sophocles, Goethe and Ibsen to the comedies of Shaw and Sheridan and new Irish plays, by such authors as W. B. Yeats, Brian Friel, and Mac Liammóir.

-During their first season, they presented seven plays, including Ibsen's Peer Gynt, O’Neill’s The Hairy Ape and Wilde’s Salomé.
+During their first season, they presented seven plays, including Ibsen's Peer Gynt, O’Neill's The Hairy Ape, and Wilde's Salomé.
 Their productions were innovative and experimental and they offered Dublin audiences an introduction to the world of European and American theatre as well as classics from the modern and Irish repertoire.
-It was at the Gate that Orson Welles, James Mason, Geraldine Fitzgerald and Michael Gambon began their prodigious acting careers.

-The company played for two seasons at the Peacock Theatre and then on Christmas Eve 1929, in Groome’s Hotel, the lease was signed for the 18th Century Rotunda Annex –– the ‘Upper Concert Hall’, the Gate's present home, with Goethe's Faust opening on 17 February 1930.
+The company played for two seasons at the Peacock Theatre and then on Christmas Eve 1929, in Groome’s Hotel, the lease was signed for the 18th Century Rotunda Annex –– the 'Upper Concert Hall', the Gate's present home, with Goethe's Faust opening on 17 February 1930.

 In 1931, the newly established Gate Theatre ran into financial difficulties and Lord Longford and his wife Christine provided financial support.
 The Longfords worked with Edwards and MacLiammóir at the Gate until 1936, then a split developed and two separate companies were formed and played at the Gate for six months each.
 The companies also toured for six months until the death of Lord Longford in 1961.

-During this period Edwards and MacLiammóir (Gate Theatre Productions) ran shows in Dublin's Gaiety Theatre and toured productions to Europe, Egypt and North America.
+During this period, Edwards and MacLiammóir (Gate Theatre Productions) ran shows in Dublin's Gaiety Theatre and toured productions to Europe, Egypt and North America.